 Two additional visitor centers are located on Anacapa and Santa Barbara islands.
 Once you’ve learned a little bit about how the different islands were formed, it’s time to head out.
 The islands are accessible by small private aircraft and by boat only, with the latter being the most popular.
 Island Packers, a family run business that has been around since the 1970s.

 Island Packers–is one of the boat concessionaires that transports passengers to Channel Islands National Park, as well as Condor Cruises, Channel Islands Sports fishing Center, and Sail Channel Islands.
-Day trips to the Channel Islands camping trips, kayaking adventures, and wildlife cruises are available.
+Day trips to the island camping trips, kayaking adventures, and wildlife cruises are available.

-Half-day or full day excursions are available.
-Those prone to seasickness can whale-watch from land.
-The Channel Islands National Park Visitor Center in Ventura has a tower with telescopes that can be used for whale watching during the gray whale migration from December through early April.
+Half-day or full-day excursions are available.
+Those prone to seasickness can whale-watch from the land.
+The Channel Islands National Park Visitor Center has a tower with telescopes that can be used for whale watching during the gray whale migration from December through early April.

 If you don’t happen to be one of those folks that have your own boat, gear, and fishing experience, you might want to consider booking a half-day trip on a fully equipped 70-foot sports fishing boat with Channel Islands Sportfishing Center.
 You’re sure to fill your bag and maybe even win the daily jackpot for the “Biggest fish” wagering pool while viewing nature at its best.

-The Channel Islands National Park visitor center is located in the Ventura Harbor in Ventura, California.
-Ventura is located 70 miles north of Los Angeles and 30 miles south of Santa Barbara.
+The Channel Islands National Park visitor center is located in Ventura California.
+70 miles north of Los Angeles and 30 miles south of Santa Barbara.

 Air, train, and bus service are all available to Los Angeles and Santa Barbara.
-Only train, bus, and private car transportation are available from Los Angeles and Santa Barbara to Ventura.
+Only trains, buses, and private car transportation are available from Los Angeles and Santa Barbara.